shishkina/LECTURE_U02_D10_Express-MVC-CRUD-misc/README.md

 ## Objectives

+1. Explain method override
-1. Describe and implement update functionality to adaquote
+2. Describe and implement update functionality to adaquote
-2. Describe and implement delete functionality to adaquote
+3. Describe and implement delete functionality to adaquote
-3. Review Express MVC at a high level
+4. Review Express MVC at a high level
-4. practice, practice, practice...with deep breaths in between
+5. practice, practice, practice...with deep breaths in between

 ## Method override and submitting `PUT`s and `DELETE`s